noncombatant/bean-machine/README.md

 #### macOS And Linux

 ```
-./bean-machine -m ~/Music serve
+./bean-machine -m ~/Music catalog serve
 ```

 #### Windows

 ```
-.\bean-machine.exe -m %HOMEPATH\Music serve
+.\bean-machine.exe -m %HOMEPATH\Music catalog serve
 ```

-bean-machine will scan your music directory (this might take a while) and then print out the URL(s) by which you can access it.
+bean-machine will catalog your music directory (this might take a while) and then print out the URL(s) by which you can access it.

 #### Important Note